tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

    >>> co = repo.checkout(write=True, branch='master')

-Once again, as a user, the details are completly irrelevent, and the operation occurs from the same one-liner call we used before for the FF Merge.
+Once again, as a user, the details are completely irrelevant, and the operation occurs from the same one-liner call we used before for the FF Merge.

 .. code:: python